AKD92/libdictionary-search-tree/README.md

 The design of good Dictionary data structure means good algorithmic performance in 3 general areas:
   * Insertion : Insert a key and a value to Dictionary
   * Deletion  : Delete a key and its corresponding value from Dictionary
-  * Search    : Efficiently search for a given key in Dictionary, and if found, return its corresponding value object to the caller.
+  * Look-up   : Efficiently search for a given key in Dictionary, and if found, return its corresponding value object to the caller.

 ### About This Implementation
 This Dictionary ADT is implemented using <b>Binary Search Tree (BST).</b> Internally we have implemented BST through using Nodes and Links (pointers).
 Because of using C language, memory allocation and clean-up is necessary.
 We should typically create an instance of BST Dictionary by calling <b>bst_init()</b> function while passing a function pointer on it as an argument.
 After we are done with our BST, we should destroy it with <b>bst_destroy()</b> function.